DevYatsu/FileMorph/README.md

 #### Cross-Platform Compatibility:
 FileMorph is compatible with Apple devices and Linux systems, enabling users to access and use the application across multiple platforms.

-## License
+## Download FileMorph
-FileMorph is released under the MIT License.
-Feel free to modify and distribute the application according to the terms of the license.
+[Click Here](https://github.com/DevYatsu/FileMorph/releases/tag/Release) to access and download your OS version of FileMorph.